astoeckel/led-controller/README.md

 ### Dimming using pulse-width modulation (PWM)

-To dim individual LED channels in 4096 steps I'm using an AVR microcontroller.
+To dim individual LED channels in 4096 steps I'm using an AVR microcontroller clocked at 8 MHz.
 The AVR only provides high speed PWM with 256 steps.
 Since brightness perception in biological systems is logarithmic, 256 are far to few steps to smoothly change brightness are low brightness values.
 E.g. the perceived brightness difference between the brightness levels "1" and "2" are extreme compared to the brightness difference between "254" and "255".
 To introduce more intermediate steps I'm using a technique called oversampling: the PWM is operated at a frequency 16 times higher than required for flicker-free operation, and the PWM value is slightly varied within each 16-cycle period.
 This variation depends on the lower 4-bit of the brightness value (marked with `l` in the following diagram).

     12-bit brightness value
     11 10  9  8  7  6  5  4  3  2  1  0